Dallas Baptist Patriots baseball

 The Dallas Baptist Patriots baseball team represents Dallas Baptist University, which is located in Dallas, Texas.
 The Patriots are an NCAA Division I college baseball program that competes in Conference USA.
 They began competing in Division I in 2004 and joined the Missouri Valley Conference in 2014 after only one season with the Western Athletic Conference.
-They are the only Dallas Baptist program in Division I and the Missouri Valley Conference.
+They are the only Dallas Baptist program in Division I and Conference USA.
 All other Dallas Baptist programs compete in Division II's Lone Star Conference.
 DBU is also the only D-II member that competes in D-I baseball.

 The Dallas Baptist Patriots play all home games on campus at Joan and Andy Horner Ballpark.
-Under the direction of Head Coach Dan Heefner, the Patriots have played in nine NCAA Tournaments and hosted their first regional in 2015.
+Under the direction of Head Coach Dan Heefner, the Patriots have played in nine NCAA tournaments and hosted their first regional in 2015.
 Over their six seasons in the Missouri Valley Conference, they have won three MVC regular season titles and four MVC tournaments.

 Since the program's inception in 1970, 18 Patriots have gone on to play in Major League Baseball, highlighted by 3-time All-Stars Freddy Sanchez and Ben Zobrist.
 Under current head coach Dan Heefner, 52 Patriots have been drafted, including Vic Black who was selected in the first round of the 2009 Major League Baseball Draft.

 Conference membership history (Division I only)

+Dates reflect baseball seasons, which take place in the calendar year after a conference change takes effect.